Flying Broom: History

 The Flying Broom (Uçan Süpürge) is a feminist organization in Turkey.
 Founded 1996 in Ankara, the organization aims to raise consciousness for gender equality while providing information and training to empower women.
+The organization was founded by Halime Güner and two feminist academics Filiz Kardam and Yıldız Ecevit to revitalize the stalling Turkish feminist movement of the 1990s.
+They were supported in the beginning by a women's group from the Netherlands.
+The organization began as a not-for-profit, and then transformed into a Foundation in 2017.